Russzheng/CS294_Deep_Reinforcement_Learning/README.md

 # CS294_Deep_Reinforcement_Learning

 ## CS294 Deep Reinforcement Learning @ University of California, Berkeley
 This repository contains implementations of various deep reinforcement learning algorithms for Mujoco environments, they are my assignments for this course, [UC Berkeley's CS294 Deep Reinforcement Learning](http://rail.eecs.berkeley.edu/deeprlcourse/).
+The course is awesome, lectures are recorded, all materials are public (you do need a license for mujoco though).

 *Disclaimer: The code contained in this repository are my own implementations.
 I would only post my solutions 5 days after a certain assignment ddl (we have 5 late days).
 I would love to discuss after I post. *